Anisotropy of Nanohertz Gravitational Wave Background and Source Clustering from Supermassive Binary Black Holes Based on Cosmological Simulation: Models

+With methods described in the previous subsection, we ultimately obtained $N_{\rm total}\approx1\times10^{8},6\times10^6,1\times10^4$ SMBBH events in the observable universe for hardening time scales of $0.1,5,10\,\mathrm{Gyr}$ respectively. {Among them, we consider the SMBBHs whose $f_{\rm obs}$ falls between $f_{min}=1/T_{\rm obs}$ and $f_{max}=1/\Delta t$ to serve as GW sources whose signals are detectable for the PTA configurations we will consider in subsequent sections, where $T_{\rm obs}$ is the total observation duration and $\Delta t$ is the observation cadence.} Each binary system possesses a unique combination of spatial coordinates, redshift, black hole masses, and are emitting GWs at a certain frequency.
+We can determine the correponding GW strain amplitude for each SMBBH event with all this information.
 Given that the pulsars utilized by PTA may be situated at various locations with diverse inclinations, the orientation of the PTA itself can be considered arbitrary.
 Furthermore, the SMBBHs under observation can also exhibit a wide range of inclinations.
 Hence we adopt the following formula to estimate the average GW strain for each SMBBH: